 Watch this video if you find yourself feeling sorry for the narcissist.

 Now that you’re ready to apologize for less, you can experiment with different approaches.
 You may even find yourself picking up new communication skills.

 Try out some of these alternative strategies:

-Be direct.
 Ask a question without apologizing first.
 It’s reasonable for you to clarify the details of an assignment at work or check the directions to a party.
-You’ll get the answers in less time, and you may be treated with more respect.
+You’ll get the answers in less time and may be treated with more respect.

-Assert your needs.
 The biggest downside to excessive apologizing is that it may reinforce the idea that you’re unworthy of love and respect.
-Build up your confidence with positive affirmations and worthwhile achievements so you can be comfortable and competent at advocating for yourself.

 Save your apologies for the times when you’re sincerely remorseful and have done something that you need to make amends for.
 You’ll feel more confident about yourself, and your words will be more meaningful.

 Whether apologizing for interrupting by saying “Sorry” or asking for something by saying “I’m sorry to ask, but…” we’ve all been there.

 Our society encourages people to say sorry for practically anything.
 Apologizing is commonly accepted, but I think it can make us too sensitive.
 I always used to apologize, and you might be doing the same.

 This can lead to the need to apologize again and again or even feel like you’re not allowed to ask for things because they’ll cause a negative impact.
 If that sounds like you, give the tips that I shared with you here another look, take the ones that resonate and incorporate them into your life.